sohekim/anagrams_app/README.md

 # Anagram App
-create an Android app for a simple anagram game.
+A complete Android app for a user to play a simple anagram game

-## How Anagram app works
+## How I builded the Anagram app
 * Began with the starter code for the Anagrams workshop
-* Implemented the algorithm using the data structures: ArrayLists, HashSets, and HashMaps.
+* Implemented the algorithm using the data structures: ArrayLists, HashSets, and HashMaps

 This workshop is part of the Applied CS with Android course: